Graded Brauer groups of a groupoid with involution: Complex and orthogonal Brauer groups

 such that the Real part $\wBr(\cG)_\tau$ is isomorphic to $\wRBr(\cG)$ after tensoring with $\QQ$; more precisely,

 \end{lem}

-\begin{proof} That $\hat{\tau}$ is a group homomorphism follows from the functorial property of the abelian $\wBr(\cG)$ (~\cite{KMRW}).
+\begin{proof} That $\hat{\tau}$ is a group homomorphism follows from the functorial property of the abelian group $\wBr(\cG)$ with respect to $\cG$ shown in~\cite{Kumjian-Muhly-Renault-Williams:Brauer}.
 Now let be the map consisting of "forgetting the Real structures", and let That $\Phi_\CC$ is a well-defined group homomorphism is clear.

 To prove that $\Phi_R$ is well defined, we shall first verify that $(\cA\hat{\otimes}_X\overline{\tau^\ast\cA},\al\hat{\otimes}\overline{\tau^\ast\al})\in \fwRBr(\cG)$ for all $(\cA,\al)\in \fwBr(\cG)$.
 Let $\sigma=(\sigma_x)_x$ be the family of conjugate-linear isomorphisms of graded complex $\cstar$-algebras $\sigma_x: \cA_x\hat{\otimes}\overline{\cA_{\bar{x}}} \To \cA_{\bar{x}}\hat{\otimes} \overline{\cA_x}$ given on homogeneous tensors by